kichamsettylakshmikoteswari/Incident-Lifecycle-Automation-in-ServiceNow/README.md

 # Incident-Lifecycle-Automation-in-ServiceNow
-In many organizations, IT incidents are reported through emails, phone calls, or informal communication channels.
-This leads to poor tracking, lack of proper classification, delayed escalations, and minimal visibility into resolution progress.
-Without structured Incident Management, issues may remain unresolved, SLAs may be breached.
+Incident Lifecycle Automation in ServiceNow is an IT Service Management project designed to streamline and automate the complete incident management process.
+In many organizations, IT incidents are reported through emails, phone calls, or informal communication channels, which can result in poor tracking, incorrect classification, delayed responses, ineffective escalation, and limited visibility into resolution progress.

+This project provides a structured approach to managing incidents from creation to closure.
+It focuses on reducing manual effort and improving the efficiency, accuracy, and transparency of the incident lifecycle.